prathamsatani/KrishiMitra-Server/ReadMe.txt

 ---------------------------------------------------------------------------
                       Installation and Configuration
 ---------------------------------------------------------------------------
+Important Note:
+The server files are present in the `master` branch.

 1) Clone the repository or download the project files to the local machine.
    Skip this step is the files are already present in the local machine.